AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/data-views-resolved-data-view-preview-api.md

 ---

-# Resolved data view preview API
+# Preview resolved data views

 This portion of the overall [data views API](xref:DataViewsAPIOverview) specifies the resources that resolve per-user for an input data view.
 The preview APIs require a data view to be passed in the request body for each request, which provides the user the flexibility to change the data view on the fly without saving/updating it.